MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         Get-NAVAppInfo -ServerInstance <ServerInstanceName>
         ```

-    2. To determine which Extensions V1 to install, inspect the list that appears, and compare it with the list that you gathered in Task 3.
-Extensions V1 are indicated by `Extension Type : CSIDE`.
+    2. To determine which V1 extensions to install, inspect the list that appears, and compare it with the list that you gathered in Task 3.
+V1 extensions are indicated by `Extension Type : CSIDE`.
 If there is a newer version of an Extension V1, you should install the newer version.
     3. For each Extension V1 that you want to install, run this command:

         ```
         Install-NAVApp -ServerInstance <ServerInstanceName> -Name <Name> -Version <N.N.N.N> –Tenant <TenantID>
         ```

         Replace `<Name>` and `<N.N.N.N>` with the name and version of the Extension V1 as it appeared in the previous step.
-For `<TenantID>`, In single-tenant deployments, you either specify `default`or you omit the `–Tenant` parameter.
+For `<TenantID>`, in single-tenant deployments, you either specify `default`or you omit the `–Tenant` parameter.

-        This will upgrade the Extensions V1.
+        This will upgrade the V1 extensions.
-6. Upgrade Extensions V2 that are currently installed:
+6. Upgrade V2 extensions that are currently installed:

-    1. To get a list of the installed Extensions V2, run this command:
+    1. To get a list of the installed V2 extensions, run this command:

         ```
         Get-NAVAppInfo -ServerInstance <ServerInstanceName>
         ```

-        Extensions V2 are indicated by `ModernDev` in the `Extension Type`column.
+        V2 extensions are indicated by `ModernDev` in the `Extension Type`column.
      2. For each Extension V2 that you want to upgrade, run this commands:

         ```